 Tip #4 – Pruning

-Though the bulk of pruning happens during the dormant season, summer tree trimming can sometimes be necessary.
+Though the bulk of pruning happens during the dormant season, summer tree care trimming can sometimes be necessary.
 Branches that are damaged, dead or diseased should be pruned out immediately for the health of the tree and for safety reasons.
-Additionally, trees that are late bloomers and flower during Spring also benefit from early summer pruning.
+Additionally, trees that are late bloomers and flowers during Spring also benefit from early summer tree care pruning.

 Tip #5 – Storm Damage Preparation